christaus/alarm/README.md

 [The Python Foundation](https://www.python.org/).
 Consider installing and use a virtualenv.
 To install the needed libs, use:
-`python -m pip -r requirements.txt`
+`python -m pip install -r requirements.txt`

 ## Usage:
 You can use `alarm.py`.
 Alarm uses tkinter, a GUI is required.